In a new Cato Institute

 I have discussed some of these trends here, including

-underage use
+underage use,

-.
+drug treatment admissions.
 Miron also looks at several

 educational outcomes: school suspensions, standardized test scores,